 How does it work?

-Cellular immunotherapy involves taking immune cells from your body — sometimes re-engineering them to recognize and fight cancer — and replacing them back into your body in large numbers.
+Cellular immunotherapy involves taking immune cells from your body and replacing them back into your body in large numbers to help your immune system fight cancer.

 Saving lives with exceptional science